soumyayalahankaajjegowda/SBA-320H---React-Web-Application-Project/README.md

 3. Use the "Previous" and "Next" buttons to navigate pages of movies.
 4. Visit the Favorites page to see your saved movies.

-## Unsolved Problems
-- No handling for API rate limits or downtime.
-- Pagination resets to page 1 after a new search (could persist the page).

-## Setup
-1. Clone the repo: `git clone <your-repo-url>`
-2. Install dependencies: `npm install`
-3. Run locally: `npm start`

 Approach Taken
 Planning: